-This page explains about the clinical photography service in the department of Medical Illustration at Great Ormond Street Hospital (GOSH), why your doctor might ask for your child's photograph to be taken and what to expect.
+This page explains about the clinical photography service in the department of Medical Illustration at Great Ormond Street Hospital (GOSH), why your doctor might ask for your child’s photograph to be taken and what to expect.
 It also describes the different ways that we use clinical photographs and how you can decide which uses you will or will not allow.

 Clinical photography is the taking of photographs to illustrate a medical condition.
 At GOSH, we photograph over 4,000 patients each year, and the images are used to record their medical conditions.

 Why does my child need to be photographed?

 Your child’s doctor will have asked us to take photos to show your child’s medical condition.
 In some cases, it is helpful to have ‘before’ and ‘after’ photographs, particularly if your child is having an operation or treatment.
 For some conditions, it is helpful to have a series of photographs taken as your child grows older.

 Photographs are also used for teaching or in publications, but we will always ask your permission before they are used in this way.
 This is explained in more detail later in this information sheet.

 Clinical photography is based at GOSH.
 All our photographers are fully qualified and members of the Institute of Medical Illustrators.
 This means that they have to follow a strict code of conduct and update their skills regularly.
 Photos are usually taken in our studio but can also be taken in the operating theatre or wards.

 Do I have to agree to my child being photographed?

 No, although it may affect your child’s treatment if the doctor cannot have a visual record of your child’s condition.
 When you bring your child to the Clinical Photography department, you are agreeing for their photographs to be taken as part of their healthcare treatment and monitoring.